Uber lost $1.8B in 2Q as riders stayed home and ordered in

 Uber’s mobility business, which includes ride-hailing and micro-mobility options such as scooters and bikes, saw its revenue shrink to $790 million, down 67% from $2.38 billion a year ago.

+“While we would have all hoped that by now we had a clear line of sight to the end of the pandemic, hope is not a strategy and it’s my job to ensure that Uber is well prepared for any scenario,” CEO Dara Khosrowshahi said in a conference call with investors Thursday.

-Its Eats delivery business — once just a fraction of the company — brought in $1.21 billion in revenue during the quarter.
+Uber’s Eats delivery business — once just a fraction of the company — brought in $1.21 billion in revenue during the quarter.
 That was up 103% from $595 million in last year’s second quarter.

-“We are fortunate to have both a global footprint and such a natural hedge across our two core segments: As some people stay closer to home, more people are ordering from Uber Eats than ever before,” said CEO Dara Khosrowshahi.
+As some people stay closer to home, more people are ordering from Uber Eats than ever before, Khosrowshahi said.

+“The COVID crisis has moved delivery from a luxury to a utility,” he added.

 Gross bookings for Uber’s mobility business plummeted 73% from the same quarter last year.
 Its delivery business grew 113% on a constant currency basis, but did not turn a profit, instead losing about $232 million during the quarter.